BenMullan/DocScript/README.md

 - **Take a look at the [§DocScript Sample Programs](https://github.com/BenMullan/DocScript/tree/master/_Resources/SamplePrograms/)** to see some of the cool [Multimedia](https://github.com/BenMullan/DocScript/blob/master/_Resources/SamplePrograms/PlayWav.DS), [Networking](https://github.com/BenMullan/DocScript/blob/master/_Resources/SamplePrograms/Curl.DS), and [Data-Processing](https://github.com/BenMullan/DocScript/blob/master/_Resources/SamplePrograms/LambdaWhere.DS) abilities of the language...

 <br/><br/>Did you really just make it all the way to the end of this README?
 Well done!
-<br/>Perhaps you can be bothered to read the [DocScript Planning and Documentation...](https://github.com/BenMullan/DocScript/raw/master/_Resources/Documentation/FinalRC0_04032023_BenMullan_ALevelCS_ProgrammingProject_WriteUp.pdf)
+<br/>Perhaps you can be bothered to read [more DocScript Documentation...](https://github.com/BenMullan/DocScript/wiki)